 To replicate the high-risk data, put this Python code into an Execute Python Script module:

 import pandas as pd def azureml_main(dataframe1 = None, dataframe2 = None): df_label_1 = dataframe1[dataframe1.iloc[:, 20] == 1] df_label_2 = dataframe1[dataframe1.iloc[:, 20] == 2] result = df_label_1.append([df_label_2] * 5, ignore_index=True) return result,

 The Execute Python Script module replicates both the training and test datasets.

 The Two-Class Support Vector Machine algorithm requires normalized data.
-So we use the Normalize Data module to normalize the ranges of all numeric features with a
+So use the Normalize Data module to normalize the ranges of all numeric features with a

 tanh transformation.
 A

 tanh transformation converts all numeric features to values within a range of 0 and 1 while preserving the overall distribution of values.

 The Two-Class Support Vector Machine module handles string features, converting them to categorical features and then to binary features with a value of 0 or 1.
 So you don't need to normalize these features.

 Because you applied two classifiers, Two-Class Support Vector Machine (SVM) and Two-Class Boosted Decision Tree, and two datasets, you generate a total of four models:

 - SVM trained with original data.